Global Advisory Board

 - Be a WMI Graduate Scholar in good standings: Completed tertiary degree studies and has submitted the most recent Graduate Scholar Annual Survey.

-- Must be able to commit to a three-year term as a board member and prioritize meetings which will be scheduled in advance.
+- Must be able to commit to a two-year term as a board member and prioritize meetings which will be scheduled in advance.